Drones demonstrating their value

 Given the complications and high costs associated with offshore exploration and operations, companies are now relying on drones as a cheaper and effective alternative in helping them overcome some of the regular challenges in the day-to-day operations.
 Drones aim to make offshore operations safer and (cost) efficient.
-The operational efficiency of drones, along with inherent speed and mobility allows for improved surveillance and quick response, while also eliminating the need to deploy manpower in remote and hazardous locations.
+The operational efficiency of drones, along with inherent speed and mobility improves surveillance and quick response It also eliminates the need to deploy manpower in remote and hazardous locations.

 The drone infrastructure enables a secure and strong communication network, leading to quick detection and management of issues, at a fraction of the costs compared to traditional methods.

 The Oil and Gas industry is estimated to spend around $50 billion a year globally to monitor pipelines that run up to nearly 10 million kilometers.

 One of the major challenges in running an offshore operation is to survey, detect and locate leaks in remote locations.
 Traditional methods have proved to be both expensive and inefficient, as they lead to shutdowns (causing procedural delays), while the safety of on-the-ground employees also remains a concern, leading to additional cost outlays.

 The Oil and Gas industry Value Chain is broadly separated into 3 components: Upstream, Midstream and Downstream.